kframework/semantic-approaches/python/imp/7-imp++/README.md

 - Implement the semantic of 'join'.
 - Implement parser.
 - Refine the testing (now checking manually, without writing down the oracle).
+- Better way of doing deep copy on state.